History of Karatu Education Fund

 Almost instantly Dale began to receive cash and material donations from guests who wanted to help to improve the state of the schools.
 The need for someone to manage these funds became evident very quickly, and Dale, together with his Tanzanian colleagues, started an official NGO.

-In 2010 KEF built additional desks at Tloma Primary School.
+From 2009- 2018 KEF has built and provided additional desks at Tloma Primary School, Haymu Primary School and Ganako Secondary School.

 - continue scholarship program for students in Karatu district